xmengkinaxis/CPP/Coding Interview Clarification Questions.md

+# String
-# What constraints should be clarified if the input is a string?
+## What constraints should be clarified if the input is a string?

 When dealing with input as a string, there are several constraints that should be clarified or validated to ensure correct processing and avoid unexpected behavior: